Biden is first president to mark Indigenous Peoples’ Day

-Biden also issued a proclamation of Columbus Day on Monday, Oct.
-11, which is established by Congress.
+The day will be observed on Oct.
+11, along with Columbus Day, which is established by Congress.

 “For generations, Federal policies systematically sought to assimilate and displace Native people and eradicate Native cultures,” Biden wrote in the Indigenous Peoples’ Day proclamation.
 “Today, we recognize Indigenous peoples’ resilience and strength as well as the immeasurable positive impact that they have made on every aspect of American society.”